 Eleni Papazoglou / Greece / 2022

-Commissioned as a response to David Haxton’s video piece Painting Room Lights (1981), 18/4120/PN2 describes the shapeshifting of Riverside House through the various activities that have taken place within it.
+Commissioned by Ellie Dobbs, curator at SET Woolwich, as a response to David Haxton’s video piece Painting Room Lights (1981), 18/4120/PN2 describes the shapeshifting of Riverside House through the various activities that have taken place within it.
 Its trajectory from a council office building to artist studios and eventually, to residential space is described through autobiographical, anecdotal, and fictional experiences using language sourced from planning permissions, housing developers, studio practitioners and theoretical critiques of Haxton’s work.

 With a dreamlike sense of time and animated pace, the text touches upon themes of gentrification, temporality, community, labour and value.
 It acknowledges the layered existence that unfolds in premises with potent histories and profit-driven agendas.
 The text itself is addressed to David Haxton.